IsakMedia/Portfolio2024/readme.md

 * should the expand button make the window collapse at place itself on top of upper window?
 * should it work by placing it with position:relative top:0, or do i have to use javascript to find the lower boundingrect?

+* should add a margin of error for my jokes to multiply with.
+Maybe it aint that funny even though i think it for the moment. i wonder if there are any humor calculators out there. maybe i can run it on my page aswell. yeah ok maybe not, but id like to have some dynamic text content from an open api. hmm, dont know if i want it to be hidden or in the source-code just like an easter eggs. i do love easter eggs.